uber/cadence/bench/README.md

 ```

 ### Timer
 This load tests if Cadence server can properly handle the case when one domain fires a large number of timers in a short period of time.
-Ideally timer from that domain should be throttled and delayed without affecting the workflow in another domain.
+Ideally timer from that domain should be throttled and delayed without affecting workflows in other domains.
+It will also check if the delayed period is within limit or not and fail the test if the timer latency is too high.

 Typical usage is the same as the concurrent execution load above.
-Run it in parallel with another test and see if the other test can pass or not.
+Run it in parallel with another sync API test and see if the other test can pass or not.

 Sample configuration can be found in `config/bench/timer.json` and it can be started with
 ```